 In this strategy, you return the web application to the previous stable version whenever you discover a failure, while you are still in the monitoring phase.
 Upon correct implementation, a rollback can help you achieve the previous stable app state but a poor implementation can cause the data loss.

-Best Practices For Selenium Test Automation In Production
+Best Practices For Testing In Production

 I know you are now pumped to hit the accelerator and can’t wait to write the Selenium test automation suite for your production environment.
 However, there are a few pointers that you need to note down as best practices for Selenium test automation in the Production environment.